ethannicholas/Frost/docs/statements.md

     def x := getValue()
     if x > 5 {
-        Console.writeLine("x is greater than 5")
+        Console.printLine("x is greater than 5")
     }
     else if x < 5 {
-        Console.writeLine("x was less than 5")
+        Console.printLine("x was less than 5")
     }
     else {
-        Console.writeLine("x was equal to 5")
+        Console.printLine("x was equal to 5")
     }

 for